Viral WhatsApp Messages Are Triggering Mob Killings In India

 "We made an appeal to the families, that they should not be fooled by false rumors and false pieces of news on the Internet," says Harssh Poddar, additional superintendent of the Malegaon police.
 "They must use their own minds.
 They must use their own sense of discretion — and in any case, it is not legitimate to attack someone on the belief of any rumor, fake or true."

 The problem of mob justice in India isn't confined to poor people, or rural dwellers, or first-time smartphone users.
 One of the latest victims was an engineer for Google.
-In May, another man was killed under a highway flyover in Bangalore, a city of 12 million that's become India's high-tech hub — the local equivalent of Silicon Valley.
+In May, another man was killed under a highway flyover in Bangalore, a city of 12 million that has become India's high-tech hub — the local equivalent of Silicon Valley.

 Many of the rumors circulating India prey on people's deepest fears, like having your child stolen.
 Some of the messages blame a rival religious, ethnic or tribal group — stirring a mistrust that already exists deep down in certain communities, Poddar says.